strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 [Service]
 Environment=PATH=/PASTE-PATH_HERE #path from echo $PATH (as above) Type=simple
-User=your-name #replace your-name
-ExecStart=/usr/bin/nodejs /home/your-name/NodeWebHooks/webhook.js #replace your-name
-Restart=on-failure
+User=ubuntu #replace with your name, if changed from default ubuntu user ExecStart=/usr/bin/nodejs /home/ubuntu/NodeWebHooks/webhook.js #replace with your name, if changed from default ubuntu user Restart=on-failure

 [Install]